-The equestrian monument for Duke Wilhelm (Herzog-Wilhelm-Denkmal) [bottom left] was created in 1904 in memory of Duke Wilhelm of Braunschweig (b.1806, acc.1830, d.1884).
+The equestrian monument for Duke Wilhelm (Herzog-Wilhelm-Denkmal) [left, no.2207: bottom left picture] was created in 1904 in memory of Duke Wilhelm of Braunschweig (b.1806, acc.1830, d.1884).
 The monument was erected in Ruhfäutchenplatz in front of the eastern side of Dankwarederode castle.
 The bronze scultpture was melted down during World War II.

 The Victory monument (Sieges-Denkmal) [left, no.2207: bottom right picture] was created in 1881 as a memorial to the German vitory in the French-German war of 1870/1871.
 The monument was erected in Siegesplatz (today named Lessingplatz).
 During World War II it was melted down.

 Glass no. 4040 [near left] shows a view of the